wuzhengy/TAU/IP2.md

 Last-Modified:	Feb 1st, 2022, TAU Cambridge Ltd.

-Internet Protocol 2(IP2) uses self-generated 256-bits "public key" as address, while previous Internet Protocol(IP1) uses hierarchically and often dynamically appointed address.
-IP1 has caused "address uncertainty" in device to device communication, especially when devices are moving among subnets and firewall rules changes; therefore additional communication or name server infrastructure burden is needed for each application.
+Internet Protocol 2(IP2) enable user to choose self-generated 256-bits "public key" as address, while classical Internet Protocol(IP1) appoints hierarchically and often dynamically addresses.
+IP1 has caused "uncertain device reachability" in type of address and connection, especially when  same device is moving among different networks or locating in unknown changing firewall rules; therefore additional proxy or name server infrastructure burden is needed for each application.

 IP2 is designed for "public key direct to public key" overlay communication.
-Collectively the nodes are incentivated to share "public key to IP address locating" and relay disregard of application types, thanks to the innovation of XOR distance to form the local capture swarm network to bring the incentive.
+Thanks to the innovation of XOR distance to form up the local capture swarm network, the nodes are incentivated to share "public key to IP address" naming and relaying for restricted nodes, disregard of application types.

-On top of IP2, traditional TCP or UDP type of services could be rebuilt without worrying about static or dynamic, v4 or v6, local or public, wifi or cellular types of IP1 addresses and their firewall/NAT restriction.
-This potentially reduces cost of operating IOT devices.
+On top of IP2, traditional TCP or UDP type of services could be rebuilt without worrying about static/dynamic, v4/v6, local/public, wifi/cellular types of IP1 addresses and their fluid firewall/NAT restrictions.
+This potentially reduces cost of operating IOT devices, as well.

 The technology stack includes "distributed routing vectors" for sending and capturing data, ED25519 assymetric encryption for premission-less and colision-free unique addressing, and pattern randomized transmission on UDP.
 TAU Cambridge provides an opensource C++ reference implementation libIP2 on github(...).